Socialism with Chinese characteristics

 Therefore, communist parties are compelled by the systems that they created to develop their capacities for leadership.
 As is logical, decades of this situation have created communist parties with an advanced capacity to understand the problems that confront humanity and to lead their peoples.
 This reality contrasts with the limited understandings and leadership capacities of the political parties that have been systemically created in the representative democracies of the West, where scoring political points in the short term against political rivals is more important than following the road of true leadership.

 In reflecting on the socialist projects of China, Cuba, DPRK, and Vietnam, we must keep in mind the systems of people’s democracies that the communist parties have developed in theory and practice.
-It is those systems ensure the power of the people and at the same time favor the emergence of capable leadership.
+These systems ensure the power of the people and at the same time favor the emergence of capable leadership.
 If a communist party were to violate the established norms and procedures of people’s power, the people have well developed structures of mass organization, forged by the communist parties, that would enable them to mobilize against the usurping of power by the party.

 At the same time, we have to keep in mind that a socialist economy is not defined simply as state ownership or collective ownership of the means of production, but as state direction of the economy, with priority given to balancing immediate human needs with the long-term development of economic productivity, in which various forms of property are developed in accordance with calculated possibilities.